LinLinLin891/IBM-HR-Analytics-Employee-Attrition-Performance/README.md

 Using the “IBM HR Analytics Employee Attrition & Performance” dataset from Kaggle, which offers a comprehensive look at various factors that might influence an employee's decision to leave the company.
 There are 16 numerical and 19 categorical variables in the dataset that encompass a range of factors from demographic details like age and gender to job-specific information such as role and travel frequency, alongside performance indicators.
+Usng R and Julia these two programming languange.

 https://www.kaggle.com/datasets/pavansubhasht/ibm-hr-analytics-attrition-dataset/data